FACK1/week8---SAAO/README.md

 6- Go the root directory ("week8--SAAO" in this case), make a file "config.env".

-5- Copy paste this into the file: `DB_URL = postgres://imager:0000@localhost:5432/image`.
+5- Copy paste this into the file: `DATABASE_URL_TEST = postgres://imager:0000@localhost:5432/image`.
 This is to establish connection between our server and database.
 And it is used throughout the code of the app.

 7- Now, we need to install two modules that our app relies on to funciton.
 Those are pg and env2.
 Run the command `npm i pg env2` to install them in one go.